-He did what I asked, but he also somehow managed to find the worst brand of aluminum foil to exist in the world.
+He did what I asked — he also somehow managed to find the worst brand of aluminum foil in the entire world.
 For starters, I couldn't even, um, start the roll!
 The box ripped in all sorts of places when I was trying to open it.
 Once it was opened, I found the seam right away but it just would not separate.
 I pulled off a million little bits of foil before I could even get a full sheet.
 And the foil was so thick.
 Yes, I realize this could sound like a good thing, but it basically wasn't even malleable enough to wrap around the food!
 It was bad.
 How bad was it?
-I later accidentally dropped it between our fridge and this weird dead space that used to be a pantry, and I haven't been willing to pull out the fridge to retrieve it.
+I later accidentally dropped the roll between our fridge and this weird dead space that used to be a pantry, and I haven't been willing to pull out the fridge to retrieve it.
 It comes with the apartment now, and whoever lives here next is welcome to have it, should they find it.

 All of that is to say that not all aluminum foil is created equally.

 What do I wish he had bought?
 Reynolds Wrap, of course!
 (The brand is a household name for good reason: Because they put aluminum foil on the map, and their products are good.
 Like, really good.)
 Ideally the heavy-duty kind.
 Although, honestly, I would have taken anything by Reynolds Wrap.

 Buy: Reynolds Wrap Heavy Duty Aluminum Foil, $10 for 130-square-foot roll

 Yes, I know I complained about the other stuff being too thick, but this is the Goldilocks of aluminum foil.
 It's not too thick, not too thin.
 It tears easily when you need it to and not when you don't.
 It doesn't puncture as easily as other brands and it rolls out of the box easily.
 An unofficial poll of our food team found a unanimous consensus.